5 Play Date Ideas for Older Kids

 1. Rock and ROLL.

 Older kids like to have a little bit of freedom and hang out somewhere besides home from time to time.
-Take your kid and a buddy to the roller rink or another active-play facility (options abound: rock-climbing walls, putt putt courses, etc.) and let them do their thing for a couple of hours.
+Take your kid and a buddy to the roller rink or another active-play facility (rock-climbing walls, putt putt courses, etc.) and let them do their thing for a couple of hours.
 If you’re not interested in actively participating, take a book or magazine and hang out on the sidelines.

 2. Create Something Fabulous.